gsanaev/forecasting-migration-flows-ml/README.md

 # 🌍 Forecasting Migration Flows with Machine Learning 🚀

-> A reproducible data science pipeline to forecast international migration flows (1990–2023) using demographic, economic, and human development indicators.
+> A reproducible data science pipeline to forecast international migration flows (1990–2023, extended to 2030) using demographic, economic, and human development indicators.
 > Built with **Linear Regression** and **Random Forest** models, and interpreted using **SHAP** explainability methods.

 ![Python Version](https://img.shields.io/badge/python-3.12-blue)